DOCA NVMe Emulation Application Guide

 Transport RPCs

-SPDK provides several transport RPCs used to configure and manage the transport layer for NVMe-oF.
-The following are the primary transport RPCs:
+SPDK provides several transport RPCs are used to configure and manage the transport layer for NVMe-oF.
+Here are the primary transport RPCs:

 nvmf_create_transport